adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Cell's derivatives
 ==================

-On contrary to the :ref:`user-guide_conventions_which-cell_choice`, derivatives of any cell are unique and, by wulfric's design choice, do not require knowledge about any atoms.
+In contrast to the :ref:`user-guide_conventions_which-cell_choice`, derivatives of any cell are unique and, by Wulfric's design choice, do not require knowledge about any atoms.
 This is why all functions that compute derivatives are located in the :ref:`api_cell` submodule.

-Wulfric can compute four kind of derivatives, that are summarized in the picture below
+Wulfric can compute four kinds of derivatives that are summarized in the picture below

 .. figure:: ../../img/cell-derivatives.png
     :align: center